-A. Uses, developments, and activities regulated by the Master Program may be independently subject to the Thurston County Comprehensive Plan, the Washington State Environmental Policy Act, the Thurston County Code (TCC) Zoning (Title 20, 21, 22, and 23), Platting and Subdivisions (Title 18), Environment (Title 17), the Critical Areas Ordinance (Title 24), the Thurston County HCP and its implementing ordinance (Chapter 17.40 TCC), and various other provisions of federal, state, and county laws.
+A. Uses, developments, and activities regulated by the Master Program may be independently are also subject to the Thurston County Comprehensive Plan; the Washington State Environmental Policy Act; the Thurston County Code (TCC) Zoning (Title 20, 21, 22, and 23)-; Platting and Subdivisions (Title 18)-; Environment (Title 17)-; the Critical Areas Ordinance (Title 24), except where exempt or superseded by this Program-; the Thurston County HCP and its implementing ordinance (Chapter 17.40 TCC)-; and various any other applicable provisions of federal, state, and county laws.
 The applicant must comply with all applicable laws prior to commencing any use, development, or activity.